alvarogarcia7/blog_source/source/_posts/2016-03-01-kata-formulation-find-comments.markdown

 Please do not read ahead, just read the current assignment, do it, then read the next one:

   1. Can you help Little Johnny fetch all those comments?
-  1. These messages have not been audited yet and we want to publish the code, so it is better to hide/remove the comments.
+  1. These messages have not been audited yet and we want to publish the code, so it is better to remove the comments.
 Can you do it?

 ## Samples